isometry/platform-health/pkg/provider/http/README.md

 ## Configuration

-The HTTP Provider is configured through the platform-health server's configuration file, with component instances listed under the `http` key.
+The HTTP Provider is configured through the platform-health server's configuration file.
+Each instance is defined with its name as the YAML key.

-* `name` (required): The name of the HTTP service instance, used to identify the service in the health reports.
+* `type` (required): Must be `http`.
 * `url` (required): The URL of the HTTP service to monitor.
 * `method` (default: `HEAD`): The HTTP method to use for the request.
 * `timeout` (default: `10s`): The maximum time to wait for a response before timing out.